apriltuesday/metro-faces/README.md

 * features weighted by frequency in dataset
 * timestamps corrected by drawing from a distribution defined by valid timestamps of photos in the same cluster (something of a hack)
-* faces clustered by co-clustering co-occurrence matrix (w/o me)
+* faces clustered by counting occurrences of face groups and sorting based on size of group (small is good) and number of photos covered (large is good)
-* greedily choose a face cluster per metro line based on coverage of photos
+* choose a face cluster per metro line
 * for each line, greedily (based on coverage of faces/times/place) choose photos containing at least one face in its cluster, throwing out photos not sufficiently coherent with existing line on each iteration